General

 Consequently, businesses of all sizes, whether publicly listed or not, must adopt carbon accounting.
 This is not merely a reaction to regulatory demands but a strategic imperative to stay relevant and competitive in the marketplace.
 Misleading or inaccurate information regarding environmental or sustainability practices not only poses a reputational risk but also carries the potential for severe consequences, including exclusion from valuable partnerships.

 In this evolving landscape, platforms dedicated to decarbonization, such as Avarni, are crucial.
-These platforms, equipped with features for supplier mobilization, play a vital role in ensuring alignment and desired outcomes across the supply chain.
+These platforms, equipped with features for supplier engagement, play a vital role in ensuring alignment and desired outcomes across the supply chain.

 Crackdown on greenwashing